DataDog/integrations-core/zeek/README.md

 ### Installation

-To install the Zeek integration, run the following agent installation command and the steps below.
+To install the Zeek integration, run the following Agent installation command and the steps below.
 For more information, see the [Integration Management][7] documentation.

 **Note**: This step is not necessary for Agent version >= 7.52.0.